maheshbabudodla/mahesh-obsidian/AWS/Test Note.md

-This is for testing purpose in the github
+This is for testing purpose in the Github

 - bullet one
 - bullet two